Colors And Emotions – Use Color To Attract & Influence The Right Audience

 Purple is another cool color that is associated with wisdom, creativity, imagination, mystery, royalty, wealth, and sophistication.

 Fun fact!
-Because purple is the color associated with royalty, Queen Elizabeth I banned anyone outside the road family from wearing it!
+Because purple is the color associated with royalty, Queen Elizabeth I banned anyone outside the royal family from wearing any shades of purple!

 Purple is also often associated with spirituality and it inspires us to explore our innermost thoughts and feelings and encourages spiritual growth.
 Purple is an inspiring, uplifting, and encouraging color!